giantswarm/aws-operator/examples/local/README.md

 [kubernetes-dir]: https://github.com/giantswarm/aws-operator/tree/master/kubernetes
 [secrets-doc]: https://github.com/giantswarm/aws-operator#secret

-This guide explains how to get running aws-operator locally.
-For example on minikube.
+This guide explains how to get aws-operator running locally - on minikube, for example.
 Also how to create a managed Kubernetes cluster with single master and single worker using the operator.

 All commands are assumed to be run from `examples/local` directory.

 ## Preparing Templates

 All yaml files in this directory are templates.
-Before proceeding this guide all placeholders must be replaced with sensible values.
+Before continuing with this guide, all placeholders must be replaced with sensible values.

 - *CLUSTER_NAME* - Cluster's name.
 - *COMMON_DOMAIN* - Cluster's etcd and API common domain.